GitHub

 To re-install the app, follow the installation guide or set up GitHub actions.

-If you are uninstalling the app due to unmet expectations or other issues, please let us know at support@debricked.com.
+If you are uninstalling the app due to unmet expectations or other issues, let us know at support@debricked.com.